 Now checking the system on a daily basis I noticed a more 'expected behaviour' of the deposit rate on the cell core.
 A periodic cleaning interval of ~10-14 days is to be expected on 12V systems.
 That got me to think..

 As I have experience in galvanic operations during my time as a CD/DVD production engineer.
 And the Tank-O3 controller unit actually being a galvanic controller unit.
-The rate of deposit is reversely proportional to the square or the applied current.
-So with 24 in stead of 12V the expected maintenance interval would be 1/4 of 10-14 days... almost matching the time at which I found the issue while on the road.
-And more important the now expected deposit rate running 12V, should yield the normal 10-14 days again.
+The rate of deposit is reversely proportional to the square of the applied charge.
+So with 24 in stead of 12V running the same set amperage at the controller unit.
+The expected maintenance interval would be ~1/4 of 10-14 days... somewhat matching the time at which I found the issue while on the road.
+And more important the now expected deposit rate running 12V again, should yield the normal 10-14 days again.
 Which it did !

 To clean the cell core ,you simply place it into a weal acid solution like citric acid or table vinegar.
 We went on the hunt in local Danish supermarkets and bought some table vinegar; the type you use for salad dressing.
 It does a perfect job of cleaning the cell core when the cell core is immersed in the solution for ~15-20 minutes.